kercre123/victor/README.md

     b.
 C++ Standard Library = libc++ (LLVM C++ standard library with C++11 support)
 3. Then build as normal

-To build gtest1.7.0 with MSVC2012 on Windows:
+To build gtest1.7.0 with MSVC2012 or MSVC2010 on Windows:
 1. Use Cmake as normal, with the build directory as coretech-external/build/msvc2012/gtest-1.7.0
 2. Open the MSVC solution.
-For projects gtest and gtest_main, add "_VARIADIC_MAX=10" to Configuration Properties->C/C++->Preprocessor->Preprocessor Definitions:
+For projects gtest and gtest_main:
+	2a.
+Add "_VARIADIC_MAX=10" to Configuration Properties->C/C++->Preprocessor->Preprocessor Definitions:
+	2b.
+Change Configuration Properties->C/C++->Code Generation->Runtime Library to "Multi-threaded DLL (/MD)" for Release, and "Multi-threaded Debug DLL (/MDd)" for Debug.
 3. Then build as normal
+4. For your projects that use gtest, you also must add "_VARIADIC_MAX=10" to the project properties

 To build and use OpenCV 2.4.6.1 on Mac
 1. Use Cmake as normal, with the build directory as coretech-external/build/xcode4/opencv-2.4.6.1